-If the download is aborted for any reason, each storage node will keep the largest restricted bandwidth allocation it received, but it will throw away all other relevant request data.
+If the download is aborted for any reason, each storage node will keep the largest restricted bandwidth allocation (section 4.17) it received, but it will throw away all other relevant request data.
 Either way, the storage nodes will later send the largest restricted bandwidth allocation they received as part of the download to the appropriate Satellite for later payment.